Skip to content

 Renderer Output Description

-markdown GFM Markdown GitHub Flavored Markdown via comrak AST bridge.
+Markdown GFM Markdown GitHub Flavored Markdown via comrak AST bridge.
 Tables, headings, lists.

-html HTML5 Full HTML5 rendering via comrak.
+HTML HTML5 Full HTML5 rendering via comrak.

 djot Djot Djot markup format.